otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 previous step.
 The populations.sumstats.tsv file gives a list of all polymorphic loci.
 Use the ```cat, grep, cut, sort, uniq, shuf, and head``` commands to generate a list of 1000 random loci.
 Save this list of loci as  ```whitelist.txt```, that we can feed back into populations.
 This operation can be done in a single shell command.
-That sounds challenging, but the instruction below should help you create one command with several pipes to create that whi telist.txt.
+That sounds challenging, but the instructions below should help you create one command with several pipes to create that whitelist.txt.
 Create that command step by step:

     • First, use ``` cat``` to concatenante  ```stacks/populations.sumstats.tsv```.